RPeschke/pyHDL/readme.md

 ![native fifo](pictures/native_fifo.png)

-These interfaces do exactly the same thing yet they have three different ways of using them.
-The only thing a user ever would be intressted is:
+These interfaces do the same thing, yet they have three different ways of using them.
+The only thing a user ever would be interested is:

-On master side:
+On the master side:

-- can i write data
+- can I write data
 - write data

 On the slave side

-- can i read data
+- can I read data
 - read data

 This is true for axi stream, native writer and native reader interface.
 This problem can be solved by providing common interface abstractions.
 One example from C++ would be the common base class: